0

 Where: Silent Pool, Shere Road, Albury GU5 9BW

 This gold medal-winning wine comes from a partnership between owner Nick Wenman and his wine manager Alex Valsecchi.
 Their organic and biodynamic vineyard produces both sparkling wines and a still English rosé.
-The family-run vineyard is a lovely spot to visit, welcoming children and dogs and open on days from March through to the end of September.
-There's a tasting room if you want to enjoy wines with cheese and charcuterie or you can also book a vineyard tour.
+It's a lovely spot to visit, welcoming children and dogs, and open on Saturdays, Sundays and the occasional bank holiday from March through to the end of September.
+There's a tasting room if you want to enjoy wines with cheese and charcuterie, and you can also book a vineyard tour.

 Find them on Instagram: @alburyvineyard